 Not the easiest and most ethical path

 For the most part, this view of the profession of sales is wrong.
-To be a good sales person, it is not to be a con artist and smooth talking someone into something that they do not want to do.
+To close a sale, it is not to be a con artist and smooth-talking someone into something that they do not want to do.
 It is not about performing magic and manipulation.

 Where the problem starts